Free Pension Workshop: Thurs 17th July, 6pm-7pm – Register Today

 If you take your 25% tax-free lump sum, you must pick one of the options below for the remaining 75%.

-Guaranteed Income (Annuity) | 25% of your pension pot before you buy an annuity | Income paid from the annuity |
+Guaranteed income (Annuity) 25% of your pension pot before you buy an Annuity Income paid from the Annuity

-Adjustable Income (pension drawdown) | 25% of your pot before you invest in an adjustable income | Any income you get from your investments |
+Adjustable income(Pension Drawdown) 25% of your pot before you invest in Drawdown arrangement Any income you take from your Drawdown arrangement

 Table 3: Shows different pension options and taxable amounts.

-sum are separate, and you’ll draw your pension and take your cash lump sum at the same time.
-The amount you can take as a lump sum will be set by the scheme.
+With a Defined Benefit scheme (often called a Final Salary pension) the pension and lump sum are separate, and you’ll draw your pension and take your cash lump sum at the same time.
+The amount you can take as a lump sum will be limited to the Lump Sum Allowance (LSA), which is currently £268,275.

-The standard personal income allowance in the UK is £12,570 you can earn this amount before having to pay tax.
-Income from a pension is classed as personal income, so only withdrawing up to your personal allowance in a tax year, means you won’t be liable to pay income tax.
-Income from a pension is classed as personal income, so only withdrawing up to your personal allowance in a tax year, means you won’t be liable to pay income tax.
+The standard Personal Income Allowance in the UK is £12,570 you can earn this amount before having to pay tax.
+Income from a pension is classed as personal income, so only withdrawing up to your Personal Allowance in a tax year, means you won’t be liable to pay income tax.
+Income from a pension is classed as personal income, so only withdrawing up to your Personal Allowance in a tax year, means you won’t be liable to pay income tax.

 It’s worth considering that earnings from property, interest on savings over your savings allowance, or money taken from a pension pot are all classed as personal income and therefore will be subject to income tax based on the rates below.